 Santosh holds a Bachelor of Commerce honours degree specialising in Financial Analysis and Portfolio Management from the University of Cape Town.

-Zizile joined AIIM in 2017 as an Investment Analyst to support the investment team, specifically in the management of the portfolio of existing assets for the AIIM funds and IDEAS Managed Fund.
+Zizile joined AIIM in 2017 as an Investment Analyst to support the investment team, specifically in the management of the portfolio of existing assets.
+She has been involved in renewable energy transactions and portfolio management activities across wind, solar and mini-hydro assets.

-Zizile served her articles at Old Mutual as part of the Old Mutual CA Training Programme (OMCAT) where she held a number of positions in various departments throughout the Group, including a 6-month placement at AIIM.
+Zizile served her articles as part of the Old Mutual CA Training Programme where she held a number of positions in various departments throughout the Group, including AIIM, Old Mutual Specialised Finance and Old Mutual Wealth.
 Zizile also spent three months in Mexico City where she was assisting with business planning for Old Mutual Mexico and Old Mutual Colombia.

 Zizile holds a Bachelor of Commerce degree in Financial Accounting and a Post Graduate Diploma in Accounting from the University of Cape Town.
-Zizile qualified as a Chartered Accountant in 2017 and has also completed CFA Level 1.
+She qualified as a Chartered Accountant in 2016 and has completed CFA Level 2.